Detailed Study of the $^{59}$Cu(p,$\alpha)^{56}$Ni Reaction and Constraints on Its Astrophysical Reaction Rate: Comparison of Reaction Rates

-Fig.~\ref{fig:rate_ratio} shows a comparison, up to 3~GK, of the $(p,\alpha)$ reaction rate derived in this work with the $(p,\gamma)$ rates from REACLIB and O’Shea \textit{et al.}~\cite{Lotay}.
+Fig.~\ref{fig:rate_ratio} shows a comparison, up to 5~GK, of the $(p,\alpha)$ reaction rate derived in this work with the $(p,\gamma)$ rates from REACLIB and O’Shea \textit{et al.}~\cite{Lotay}.
 As seen in the figure, the $(p,\alpha)$ rate remains consistently below the $(p,\gamma)$ rates across the entire temperature range.
-This indicates that the strength of the Ni–Cu cycle is small.
-Further details on the strength of the Ni–Cu cycle and its astrophysical impact on XRBs and the $\nu p$-process will be discussed in Ref.~\cite{PRL}.
+This indicates that the strength of the NiCu cycle is small.
+Further details on the strength of the NiCu cycle and its astrophysical impact on XRBs and the $\nu p$-process will be discussed in Ref.~\cite{PRL}.